ionous/sashimi/README.md

 * A process for mocking up simple point-and-click adventure games ( *in progress*. )
 * A more complete set of IF features, especially: movement from room-to-room, doors, clothing, dialog.
-* Documentation for the current architecture: especially event handling.
+* Documentation for the current architecture.
 * Continuous time ( instead of purely turn-based. )
 * Sqlite storage for the game world, with the ability to merge data about story generated objects from non-story sources.
-* Save and load support.
-* Improved scripting: type injection for script callbacks, global variables, type inferencing, variants for object properties, prettier syntax, ...
+* Improved scripting: type injection for script callbacks, global variables, type inferencing, variants for object properties, prettier syntax, and improved relationship support...
-* Improved relationship support: especially relation-by-value; use sql(ite) to represent inter-object relationships in the runtime.
 * Improved support for testing stories: especially a way to test expected output.
 * Improved object modeling: for instance, [context state machines](https://github.com/ionous/hsm-statechart) to support concepts such as "lockable", "openable", "rideable" ( instead of classes: "container", "door", "vehicle", etc. )
 * AST translation of script callbacks into other programming languages.